Sharon Callen reveals six effective strategies to promote sharing and reflecting in the classroom.

 “So, I might reflect on all four at a time, but I might not get past number one because there’s so much there that I want to talk about.
 And one of those questions might be more suited to the actual skill or strategy you were teaching in the mini lesson.”

-The fifth strategy, Turn and Talk, is heavily promoted by Sharon and Phil across their podcasts due to its effectiveness, time efficiency and ability to be embedded into daily lessons.
+The fifth strategy, Turn and Talk, is heavily promoted by Sharon across her podcasts due to its effectiveness, time efficiency and ability to be embedded into daily lessons.

 “So it’s actually uninterrupted.
 It’s not a discussion.
 It’s purely the opportunity.
 It’s really focused and intentional.
 I have to talk for say 60 seconds, but I generally say 60 to 90 seconds, depending on the age, and depending on what we’re doing.
 But, this is what I want people to think about,” Sharon said.